Welcome to the website of the NCCC, The Netherlands' Catalysis and Chemistry Conference.

 N3C AWARD 2019

-The purpose of the N3C award is to recognize outstanding work in catalysis and chemistry carried out by an early career PI made in the past 4 years (December 1, 2014 up to December 1, 2018).
+The purpose of the N3C award, that will be awarded every 2 years, is to recognize outstanding work in catalysis and chemistry carried out by an early career PI made in the past 4 years (December 1, 2014 up to December 1, 2018).
 The N3C award is intended to give the next generation of talented catalysis researchers working in the Netherlands an extra encouragement and bring them in the spotlight of catalysis communities in the Netherlands and abroad.
-The first N3C award will be presented during the 20th N3C anniversary conference that will take place March 4-6, 2019.
-The award will consist of a certificate, artwork and an N3C award lecture given in plenary format during the conference.
+The first N3C award was presented during the 20th N3C anniversary conference that will took place March 4-6, 2019.
+The award consists of a certificate, artwork and an N3C award lecture given in plenary format during the conference.

 "Reflections on the State of Catalysis Research & Development and Linkages Between Catalysis Subdiscplines"